dxinteractive/dendriform/packages/dendriform/README.md

 ## Deriving data

 When a change occurs, you can derive additional data in your form using `.onDerive`, or by using the `.useDerive()` hook if you're inside a React component's render method.
-Each derive function is called once immediately, andd then once per change after that.
+Each derive function is called once immediately, and then once per change after that.
 When a change occurs, all derive callbacks are called in the order they were attached, before `.onChange()`, `.useChange()` and `.useValue()` are updated with the final value.

-The `.onDerive()` method returns an unsubscribe function you can call to stop derivie to changes.
+The `.onDerive()` method returns an unsubscribe function you can call to stop deriving.
 The `.useDerive()` hook automatically unsubscribes when the component unmounts, so it returns nothing.

 ```js
 const form = new Dendriform({